jasonsbeer/AmigaPCI/TechnicalManual.md

 ##### 2.3.3.1.1 PCI Configuration Access

-For these examples, assume the base address of the PCI Bridge is $8000 0000.
-When accessing the configuration registers of software configured PCI devices on the bus, A[31..24] will be converted to $00 by the PCI bridge.
+For these examples, assume the base address of the Local PCI Bridge is $8000 0000.
+When accessing the configuration registers of software configured PCI devices on the bus, A[31..24] will be converted to $00 by the Local PCI bridge.

 A[31..24] Reserved  (Always b00000000)
 A[23..16] PCI Bus Number (Slot Offset, see Table 2.3.2.a)